 Headlamps are not just a wilderness tool, though.
 They are often recommended in any survival kit, whether it’s for a natural disaster, vehicle breakdown, or zombie apocalypse.
 They are small and lightweight, can typically (though not always) sit for long periods unused, and work without any extra electronics.

 There are hundreds of uses for headlamps (coal mining was the first legitimate and patented use), but this guide is going to focus on headlamps for the general outdoors-person.
 This includes those who backpack miles into the wild, those who do it as lightly as possible, those who drive cars to predetermined campsites and hang out, and those who hike on trails in the city and in nature.
+We’ll cover many questions and concerns, including what are lumens, headlamp battery life, IP ratings, and the concept of waterproof headlamps.

 This guide (and the recommended gear on the website) will not focus on the more extreme situations where headlamps are needed in the outdoor world, like canyoneering, spelunking, mountaineering, or ice-climbing.
 These pursuits require much more powerful headlamps, and often have features I don’t consider necessary for the general user.